Luis85/Symprowire/README.md

 ## How does it work?

 Symprowire offers a structured way to render your ProcessWire files and compose your data.
-The framework brings the VC from the MVC pattern to ProcessWire which brings the M.
-To do so, Symprowire implements the Symfony/HttpFoundation and handles the template rendering in a Request - Process - Response workflow.
+Symprowire implements the Symfony/HttpFoundation and handles the template rendering in a Request - Process - Response workflow.
 This extends Symprowire driven templates with the following features

 - Twig